tscarlato/codechallengeflask/README.md

 ## Submission
 We would ask that you send Matt a link to your repository before the interview, preferably at least 24 hours before.

+## Terms of use by others for interviews
+If you end up copying this and using it to conduct interviews you agree to remove the usage of the api endpoint that this code test hits.
+It's run on a free plan of firebase and can't handle traffic coming from multiple companies interview processes.
+If you want the code for that other API log an issue on this repo and I'll post it.